It also tells you about your privacy rights and how the law protects you.

 - Technical Data from the following parties:

-Contact, Financial and Transaction Data from providers of technical, payment and delivery services [such as Trust Payments based [inside OR outside] the EU].
+- Contact, Financial and Transaction Data from providers of technical, payment and delivery services such as Trust Payments Ltd.

 - How we use your personal data